Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/04 - Tasks.md

   # Task list for project development.

+  - **Start by reading the full top-level specification in the specification folder**
 - Tasks are in priority order
   - The workflow for taking a task from this list is in AGENTS.MD
-  - You may not read the task list without first reading all the top level specification files 00-03 in the specification folder in order.

-  **Start by reading the full top-level specification in the specification folder**

   # Main Task list

   1. [ ] - Create infra